mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

     - Minimal core kernel components.
     - External modules for additional services.
 Modules can be dynamically linked on demand, at run-time (without requiring system reboot).
     - Easy extension of OS capabilities as new requirements emerge.
+    - A single bug (even in modules) can crash the entire system.
 - **Microkernel**:
 	- A single small kernel provides minimal process, memory management and communication via message passing.
 	- All non essential components are implemented as processes in user-space.
 This imply easier maintenance and new software does not require rebooting.
+	- Certain services (e.g., network stack, filesystem) run in kernel space while device drivers typically run in user space.
 	- A crash of a system process does not mean a crash of the entire system: stability and security are enhanced.
 -  **Hybrid**:
-    - Combines micro-kernel design with additional in-kernel code to increase performance.
-    - Certain services (e.g., network stack, filesystem) run in kernel space while device drivers typically run in user space.
+    - Combines advantages of monolithic kernel with modules and microkernel.
     - It allows on-demand capability without recompiling the whole kernel for new drives or sub-systems.
     - The downside is that more interfaces increase the chance of bugs and security issues.
 - **Library OS** and **Unikernels**:
-    - Services are provided via libraries compiled with the application and configuration code.
+    - In Library OS services are provided via libraries compiled with the application.
     - An Unikernel is a specialized, single address space, machine image that can be deployed to cloud or embedded environments (RTOSes).
 There is no need for privilege transitions between user and kernel space, minimizing scheduler overhead,

 Each architecture offers different benefits and trade-offs, influencing the performance, stability, and complexity of the OS and the applications it supports.
 The choice of architecture depends on the specific requirements of the system it's designed to run on.